huggingface/swift-transformers/README.md

 )
 ```

-Make sure the tokenizer assets come from the same Hugging Face repo as the original checkpoint.
+Make sure the tokenizer assets come from the same Hugging Face repo as the original checkpoint or are compatible with the model you use.
 For the
 Mistral example in `Examples/Mistral7B/`, you can fetch the tokenizer like this:

 ```bash